"Anzac and Aviator"

 Extract: The Tragic Loss of Lewis & Best.

 Extract: 3SQN and the 'Black Day' of the German Army.

 Searchable Sample of opening chapters, from Google Books

 The outstanding biography of John Jackson; a 3 Squadron desert ace who completed his hazardous operational tour in the Middle East and then subsequently sacrificed his life leading the desperate defence of Port Moresby in 1942...

-For ordering details and text samples click: "A Lot To Fight For"
+For interesting quotes from the book click: "A Lot To Fight For"

 GROUND CREW - A MIDDLE EAST DIARY

 Felix Sainsbury's "Ground Crew" describes life in No.3 Squadron RAAF, 1941-43, in a most engaging manner that will appeal to anyone who wants to know what life was really like in a Desert Air Force squadron.

 For description, purchasing details, sample photos and extracts, click: "Ground Crew" .